 Can Unapproved Batteries Be Used in Intrinsic Safe Circuits?

-When designing new products, all the components used should ideally be already pre-approved.
+When designing new products for hazardous environments, all the components used should ideally be already pre-approved.
 But does that mean that if one or more of the components is not, the product will automatically be non-compliant with its applicable safety requirements?

-As a Certification Body, we sometimes come across Intrinsic Safe circuits that are using unapproved batteries and the common question we get from the manufacturer is: will this cause a problem when it comes to testing?
+As a Certification Body, we often come across Intrinsic Safe (IS) circuits that are using unapproved batteries, and the common question we get from the manufacturer is: will this cause a problem when it comes to testing?

-Note: Cells used in Batteries that meet requirements of UL1642 or IEC 62133 battery standards are sufficient to meet this requirement
+Note: Cells used in Batteries that meet requirements of UL1642 or IEC 62133 battery standards are sufficient to meet this requirement.
+For uncertified batteries, testing verifies their failure modes align with IS principles.

-• Short circuit until discharged (this is skipped if the level of protection is “ic” or Zone 2/22 or Category 3)
+• Pass Criteria: Short circuit until discharged (this is skipped if the level of protection is “ic” or Zone 2/22 or Category 3)

 • Input/charging current, applied within the manufacturer’s recommendations